The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Data

 \subsection{CMASS}

 We use the galaxy morphology catalog measured by \cite{xu2022photometric}, with the galaxy sample selected from Baryon Oscillation Spectroscopic Survey (BOSS, \cite{ahn2012ninth,bolton2012spectral}) constant-mass (CMASS), with an area of approximately 500 deg$^2$ overlapping with HSC.
-We select central galaxies with stellar masses in the narrow range of \(11.3 < \log (M_*/{\rm M_\odot}) < 11.7\) and a redshift range of 0.45-0.7 as our lens sample.
+They identify galaxies that do not have more massive neighbors within a projected distance of 1 Mpc/\(h\), considering these to be central galaxies.
+However, they did not account for fiber collisions or the stellar mass completeness of CMASS \citep{2016MNRAS.457.4021L,2018ApJ...858...30G,2023ApJ...944..200X}, both of which can bias the selection of the most massive galaxies and lead to off-centering effects.
+In our lensing model, we incorporate these factors, along with the possibility that central galaxies may not be the most massive and that there may be offsets between the centers of halos and their central galaxies \citep{Hikage2013, Wang2014, Lange2017}.
+In their work, stellar mass and rest-frame colors are measured by fitting the spectral energy distribution.
 The S\'{e}rsic indices are obtained by fitting the S\'{e}rsic profile to the corresponding HSC z-band images, as detailed in \cite{xu2022photometric}.
-In this study, we focus on galaxies with S\'{e}rsic indices ranging from 0.8 to 8.
+In this work, we use galaxies with stellar masses in the narrow range of \(11.3 < \log (M_*/{\rm M_\odot}) < 11.7\), a redshift range of 0.45-0.7, and S\'{e}rsic indices ranging from 0.8 to 8.